erSubhashThapa/100daysofcode/r2-log.md

 ### 5/23/19

 - ## Node
   I finished the tutorial I was learning on node.
-Today I'd like to set up a server on node.
+Today, I'd like to set up a server on node.
 I was following ***Node.js Server Set Up*** by Greg Sidelnikov aka [JavaScript Teacher @js_tut] but the latest update doesn't have all the mac instructions.
 So I'm going to look at other resources too.

   ## Unix
   There's a lot of unix commands involved in node.
 It's been a while since I looked at unix in depth so I may have to refresh my memory.